Buy today and get free shipping! Shop now >

 Strength

 This is a knife’s ability to resist permanent deformation due to applied forces.
-There are a few kinds of strength, namely, tensile, compressive, and torsional.
 In the case of knives, you want the blade to be strong enough to avoid bending or twisting while you cut with it.

 You need to know the strength of the blade steel.
 If a knife is made from ductile steel, pushing it too hard could bend it significantly.
 This damage will need specialist repairs.
 Some knives are made from more brittle steel.
 Brittle knives can be strong, but once you exceed a certain force, the blade will snap completely rather than bend.